danieldkim/charlotte/README.md

 rendering of the bundle into HTML until some condition is met.
-If provided, it is given a callback to invoke when you're ready to render. (`tab.load()` uses this internally to delay the rendering of the full page on view-only-first loads until the page transition is complete.)
+If provided, it is given a callback to invoke when you're ready to render. (`tab.load()` uses this internally to delay the rendering of the full page on view-only-first loads until the view-only load, including transition and ready event handlers, has completed processing.)

 # tab